brettinternet/tabbed/README.md

 <h1 align="center">Tabbed</h1>

-A different way to visualize and organize your browser tabs.
+Tabbed is a Chrome extension experiment to visualize and organize browser tabs.

 ![app screenshot of window columns with tabs](./assets/screenshot.png)